ancastillar/How-important-is-the-income-source-of-a-loan-applicant-/README.md

-# Study on the probability of payment of a credit requested by a client
+## Study on the probability of payment of a credit requested by a client

-Table of Contents
+#Table of Contents

-\begin{itemize}
-   \item Installation
+    * Installation
-   \item Project Motivation
+    * Project Motivation
-    \item File Descriptions
+    * File Descriptions
-    \item Results
+    * Results
-    \item Licensing, Authors, and Acknowledgements
+    * Licensing, Authors, and Acknowledgements
-\end{itemize}